 Unauthorized medications or over the counter drugs, including herbal supplements, vitamins and aspirin are prohibited on school grounds or on school trips.
-(All medications must be registered in the office).
+(All medications must be registered in the office and administered by office staff).

-Possession of evidence of illegal drug usage by any student will result in suspension, mandatory drug testing, and counseling for a first offense.
+Possession or evidence of illegal drug usage by any student will result in suspension, mandatory drug testing, and counseling for a first offense.
 The second offense will require the student to leave the school.